pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/webhooks.md

 {{% /notes %}}

-Pulumi Webhooks allow you to notify external services of events happening within your Pulumi organization or stack.
+Pulumi Webhooks allow you to notify external services of events happening within your Pulumi organization.
 For example, you can trigger a notification whenever a stack is updated.
 Whenever an event occurs, Pulumi will send an HTTP `POST` request to all registered webhooks.
-The webhook can then be used to emit some notification, start running integration tests, or even update additional stacks.
+The webhook can then be used to emit a notification, start running integration tests, or even update additional stacks.

 Webhooks can be used for pretty much anything you want, and are the foundation